When They Don’t Get It

 8. Don’t talk to rude people.

-Turn away insulting comments with a polite, “I’d rather not talk about homeschool on my Thanksgiving vacation.
+Turn away insulting comments with a polite, “I’d rather not talk about homeschool on my holiday vacation.
 This is my time off.”
 Curmudgeons don’t deserve the full “why I homeschool” defense.
 Use the remote control or dessert to distract the persistent.
 As we like to say…

 The bottom line is this: You homeschool because it feels like the best educational choice for your family.
 That’s a good enough reason for everyone.
 And you can stop right there, if you need to.